This calculator determines dew point from given temperature and relative humidity of air

-This online calculator computes apparent temperature, taking into consideration wind speed and relative air humidity.
-It uses Australian Bureau of Meteorology formula
+This online calculator computes the apparent temperature, taking into consideration wind speed and relative air humidity.
+It uses the Australian Bureau of Meteorology formula

 Clapeyron-Mendeleev equation.
 The relationship between the number of moles of gas, the temperature, volume and pressure.

 This calculator calculates Humindex, index used by Canadian meteorologists to describe how hot the weather feels to the average person, by combining the effect of heat and humidity.

 This calculator calculates heat index (apparent temperature), which is used by US meteorologists to determine the human-perceived equivalent temperature, as how hot it would feel if the humidity were some other value in the shade.